Pediatric General Surgery Fellowship

 - Surgical simulation

-Interview ProcessWe extend interviews to approximately 15 fellowship applicants after an extensive screening process.
+Interview ProcessWe extend interviews to approximately 10-15 fellowship applicants after an extensive screening process.
 We acknowledge that this relatively small number is a variation on the traditional interview process.
-Our selection process is approached much like hiring a practice partner due to the optional third year of professional development that we offer after the two year clinical fellowship.
+Our selection process is approached much like hiring a practice partner.
 In addition, we are cognizant of the expense and time involved in the interview process, and also wish to minimize the potential negative impact on your present professional colleagues who are supporting you through this process.
+This year we will be interviewing on Saturday, March 1, 2014

 Potential areas of scholarly focus include, but are not limited to: